kaitoy/pcap4j/README.md

 5. Import the Eclipse project<br>
    In the Eclipse, select [File] > [Import]  to open the "Import" wizard.
-   Select [General] > [Existing Projects into Workspace] and follow the wizard to import the project in the Pcap4J repository.
+   Select [General] > [Existing Projects into Workspace] and follow the wizard to import the all projects in the Pcap4J repository.
 6. Build<br>
-   Right-click the Pcap4J project in the Project Explorer of Eclipse and select [Run as] > [Maven install].
+   Right-click the parent project in the Project Explorer of Eclipse and select [Run as] > [Maven install].
    Note administrator/root privileges are needed for the unit tests.

 For your information, M2E was formerly called [m2eclipse](http://m2eclipse.sonatype.org/).